waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Lessons Learned
 - Tool Maintenance: find_path_v2 logic for water-to-land transitions must allow movement onto land tiles even when the player is on a water tile (Surfing).
 - Map Markers: Always verify the map_id when placing markers, especially when near map boundaries.
-- Battle Mechanics: Karate Chop is a Fighting-type move in Gen 2 (different from Gen 1).
+- Battle Mechanics: Karate Chop is a Fighting-type move in Crystal (verified turn 7167).
+- Battle Status (Turn #7195): Poliwrath's Surf is Special and hits hard.
+KIMCHI is our best pivot.

 # Type Effectiveness Chart
 - Magnitude (Ground) vs Tentacruel (Water/Poison): Super effective.